 1. WHY DO YOU WISH TO WORK FOR THIS ORGANIZATION?

 Due to injuries sustained on active duty military service I am no longer able to compete for a spot on the tip of the spear.
-But I can still help my friends who are still in the Army, Navy and Marine Corps, and continue to serve my country with honor and commitment in memory of dead friends.
+However, I can still help my friends who are in the Army, Navy and Marine Corps, by continuing to serve my country with honor and commitment in memory of those friends who have lost their lives in combat.
 The XYZ is the gold standard, the benchmark against which all other intelligence organizations are measured, worldwide.
 My four languages, two degrees, ten years in the US military, law enforcement and investigations experience, writing skills, and six IRONMAN finishes are testament to the drive and work capacity which I bring to the table.
-All these are things that can stand the XYZ to good advantage in the years or decades ahead.
-I particularly enjoy investigations and international travel, and already spend an extreme amount of my free time learning and reading about world trends and current events.
-Working for the XYZ will afford me a reasonable income so that I can take care of my family, provide me with travel opportunities, use of my languages, an interesting job and intellectual stimulation in the form of access to information as part of my job.
+All of these are things that can stand the XYZ to good advantage in the years or decades ahead.
+I particularly enjoy investigations and international travel, and i have spent a great deal of time learning and reading about world trends and current events.
+Working for the XYZ will afford me a reasonable income so that I am able to care for my family, take advantage of travel opportunities, make use of my languages, an interesting job and intellectual stimulation in the form of access to information as part of my job.

 2. WHAT OTHER CAREERS HAVE YOU CONSIDERED?

 I am currently in the process of being hired as an agent by the DEA, and am re-interviewing with the FBI.
 I will also be re-applying with the Department of State's Bureau of Diplomatic Security after making it to the final interview stage.
 Depending on medical issues I will likely end up working for one agency or another as an 1811 Criminal Investigator or equivalent, though I would prefer a career with a more international focus.
-Carrying a badge and a gun is just a means to an end rather than an end in and of itself, but the art and science of investigations I find extremely interesting.
+Carrying a badge and a gun is just a means to an end rather than an end in and of itself, but I find the art and science of investigations extremely interesting.

 3. HOW DO YOU USUALLY SPEND YOUR LEISURE TIME?

 In the absence of injuries dis-allowing intense physical training, I spend a lot of time at whichever CrossFit gym happens to be cheap and nearby.
 This is also generally my social circle and source of friends, as well as an outlet for creative energies in the form of amateur movie-making and publishing articles on fitness and safety in the CrossFit Journal.
-When given the opportunity I will be outdoors rappelling down a waterfall in a canyon with the very few friends that I trust in difficult and challenging environments.
+When given the opportunity, I am outdoors rappelling down a waterfall in a canyon with the very few friends that I trust in such difficult and challenging environments.
 I generally read BBC News, the Washington Post and Google News every day.
-In an ideal world I would also teach CrossFit on the weekends, as helping people and especially women become healthy, strong and confident is immensely satisfying.
-If time and the GI Bill allows I will be returning to Georgetown University for a second Master's.
+In an ideal world I would also teach CrossFit on the weekends, as I find it immensely satisfying to help people, especially women, to become healthy, strong and confident.
+If time and the GI Bill allows, I will be returning to Georgetown University for a second Master's.

 4. WHAT IS YOUR PRINCIPAL ASSET?